-The act of baffling is not an abstract experience of a kind of a nominal political proclamation, but the actual, real experience, involving the bodily presence in a very concrete situation, and often the life risk.
+The act of baffling is not an abstract experience of a kind of a nominal political proclamation, but an actual, real experience, involving the bodily presence in a very concrete situation, and often some risk to life.

-To produce bafflement is often the only possibility for the dispriviledged, powerless and deprived to “stand erect” in the situation of exposure to the violent aggression of power – to present their stand not as the retreat, not as the self-victimizing call to humanitarianism, not as a particular mode of negotiation, but as truthful and strong defense of their own JUST (pro)position.
-To baffle is to act in defense of something that is, pragmatically speaking, indefensible, it is to stand for something what was not a part of the real-political options, nor customs, nor memories, before it was being performed.
+To produce bafflement is often the only possibility for the deprivileged, powerless and deprived to “stand erect” in the situation of exposure to the violent aggression of power – to present their stand not as the retreat, not as the self-victimising call to humanitarianism, not as a particular mode of negotiation, but as truthful and strong defence of their own JUST (pro)position.
+To baffle is to act in defence of something that is, pragmatically speaking, indefensible, it is to stand for something what was not a part of the real-political options, nor customs, nor memories, before it was performed.

-Bafflement is the product of a non-calculating attitude, which is the main reason of why the language of power politics categorizes it as irrational or irresponsible behavior.
-It risks everything – it anyways haven’t got much to offer in the language of capital.
+Bafflement is the product of a non-calculating attitude, which is the main reason why the language of power politics categorises it as irrational or irresponsible behaviour.
+It risks everything – it does not have much to offer in the language of capital anyway.
 What it offers is the articulation and opening of all the ambivalences of a certain concrete situation, precisely by using the truth-speak that escapes the normative diplomatic and institutional forms of addressing and brings language to a different level, that is, redirects language to a different track of reasoning (thinking).

-To baffle is never an act of aggression, although it can take the form that can be classified as violent.
-The violence as a possible reply to oppression is observed in political theory within the discussion on “just wars”.
-Important to note here, bafflement was never, as it cannot be, the act of terror.
+To baffle is never an act of aggression, although it can take a form that can be classified as violent.
+Violence as a possible reply to oppression is observed in political theory within the discussion on “just wars”.
+Important to note here, bafflement was never, as it cannot be, an act of terror.

-Bafflement is an act of freedom precisely because it occurs in the situation in which one has nothing/everything to lose.
-To baffle is the last instance of the right one can call in order to preserve freedom.
-To DIE FREE rather then to LIVE ENSLAVED is the ultimate message of the practice of baffling.
-The bafflement induced rests on the premise that freedom is more important then life, that is, that the subjects deprived of freedom cannot accept such condition as a valid form of human life, in however “bare” terms.
+Bafflement is an act of freedom precisely because it occurs in the situation in which one has “nothing/everything to lose”.
+To baffle is the last instance of the right one can call on in order to preserve freedom.
+To “die free” rather than to “live enslaved” is the ultimate message of the practice of baffling.
+The bafflement induced by such actions rests on the premise that freedom is more important than life, that is, that subjects deprived of freedom cannot accept such a condition as a valid form of human life, in however “bare” terms.